guyrenny/guyrenny-azure-serverless/DiagnosticData/README.md

-# Azure Diagnostic Metrics Function for Coralogix
+# Azure Diagnostic Data Function for Coralogix

-Coralogix provides a seamless integration with ``Azure`` cloud so you can send your logs from anywhere and parse them according to your needs.
+Coralogix provides a seamless integration with ``Azure`` cloud so you can send your Logs and Metrics from Azure Resources and parse them according to your needs.

-The Azure Diagnostic Metrics integration allows processing of Metrics submitted to an EventHub using the resource "Diagnostic Settings" configuration.
+The Azure Diagnostic Data integration allows processing of Logs and Metrics submitted to an EventHub using Resources' "Diagnostic Settings" configuration.

-It presently handles only the "allMetrics" metrics format.
-Support for additional metrics types are being added.

 ## Prerequisites